huijing/slides/webconf-asia-2017/README.md

 - Hippopotamus, English word of 12 characters. 华语叫河马.
 - Lebensgefährte (Lee-bin-skir-fear-te), German word of 14 characters. 华语叫伴侣.
 - Grianghrafadóireachta (Green-hra-fer-doi-rek-te), Irish word of 21 characters. 这能翻译成摄影.
+What can I say, Chinese is a concise language.

-Ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
+While we're on the subject of letters, ancient Greek stone inscriptions used to be sans-serif, but later stone cutters tended to spread out the ends of letters into serifs.
 In the Middle Ages, scribes and copyists based their writings off of these stone inscriptions.
 And the letter forms evolved because writing was done with pens instead of chisels.
 Various writing styles emerged, from Carolingian minuscules to the various Gothic hands, which in turn served as inspiration for type designers doing printing.

 Although it seems like there are all manner of type classifications like Old styles, Transitionals, Humanists and Geometrics, Latin-based scripts can be broadly classified into two big categories, Serifs and Sans-serifs.

-Chinese characters went also changed a lot from its origins.
+Chinese characters also changed a lot since their origins.
 It's just that Chinese writing went through the entire process of development and evolution way earlier than Europe.
-The key implement of Chinese writing is the brush, and calligraphy was and still is one of the most highly regarded Chinese arts.
+The key implement of Chinese writing is the brush.
+Calligraphy was and still is one of the most highly regarded Chinese arts.
 Woodblock printing was invented in China, and the Chinese were exceptional at it.
 To the point where it was a contributing factor to why moveable type, which too was invented in China, never really took off.

 The contemporary typefaces used for Chinese print publications can be broadly classified into these families: 宋体 (also known as 明体), 楷体, 仿宋体, 黑体.
 Both 黑体 and 仿宋体 are twentieth century creations.
 It is not uncommon to see comparisons of 宋体 to serifs and 黑体 to sans-serifs, but I think it makes more sense for Chinese typefaces to maintain their own classifications.
 They are completely different from Latin alphabets anyway.

+宋体 is the standard font for body copy. 楷体 is used for runs of text that need to be differentiated from the rest of the content, like dialogues or references. 黑体 is most commonly seen in digital publishing but publishers have started to experiment with 黑体 in print as well. 仿宋体 is generally used in isolated paragraphs like quotations or highlighted sentences.

+There are actually a huge variety of other styles, like those based of ancient scripts like 篆书 or 隶书, as well as brush script styles mimicking 草书 or 行书.
+But they fall into a broad category called 花式体, mostly used for display text or short paragraphs.
+Not so much for long form reading.

+Chinese typefaces are extremely challenging to create, simply due to the volume of glyphs required.
+Work on Source Han Serif, which was officially announced in April, started in late 2014.
+And they had quite a large team working on it.
+The average number of glyphs for a Chinese system font clocks in around 35,000 glyphs, give or take a couple thousand.

+Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries, like 方正, 汉仪 or 蒙纳, as very few independent type designers have the bandwidth for that.

 A lot of articles on how to pick typefaces tell us that all typefaces have a personality, and we ought to pick typefaces based on the messaging we want to convey.
 I don't disagree.
 It's just that very few people delve into the why.
 Why do these letters have human traits?
 Research has suggested that a lot of it boils down to prior experience with the typefaces in particular contexts.

 For Latin-based typefaces, old style and transitional serifs like Caslon, Garamond, Times Roman and Baskerville are most often used in books and formal documents.
 People tend to associate these as being serious and formal.

 Modern serifs like Didot and Bodoni were used in a variety of publications but we associate them with elegance and high fashion because of they're used in Vogue and Harper's Bazaar.
 To a certain extent, globalisation has allowed some of these associations to transcend cultural and geographic boundaries and become recognised worldwide.

-Chinese typefaces are extremely challenging to create, simply due to the volume of glyphs required.
-Work on Source Han Serif, which was officially announced in April, started in late 2014.
-And they had quite a large team working on it.
-The average number of glyphs for a Chinese system font clocks in around 35,000 glyphs, give or take a couple thousand.

-Typefaces that have enough glyph coverage to be used in body copy are usually made by foundries, like 方正, 汉仪 or 蒙纳, as very few independent type designers have the bandwidth for that.

-宋体 is the standard font for body copy. 楷体 is used for runs of text that need to be differentiated from the rest of the content, like dialogues or references. 黑体 is most commonly seen in digital publishing but publishers have started to experiment with 黑体 in print as well. 仿宋体 is generally used in isolated paragraphs like quotations or highlighted sentences.

-There are actually a huge variety of other styles, like those based of ancient scripts like 篆书 or 隶书, as well as brush script styles mimicking 草书 or 行书.
-But they fall into a broad category called 花式体, mostly used for display text or short paragraphs.
-Not so much for long form reading.

 To pair Chinese scripts with Latin scripts for body copy is reasonably straightforward, in that you want to pick styles that present an even typographic colour.
 In this regard, serifs go with 宋体 and sans-serifs go with 黑体.
 In general, you'd want their stroke thickness to match up, but keep in mind that Chinese glyphs appear denser than their Latin-based counterparts at the same size and adjustments will need to be made for that.